93million/catkeys/examples/README.md

-# Example CatKeys clients and servers
+# Example CATKeys clients and servers

-There are several examples given showing how to use CatKeys with various libraries.
+There are several examples given showing how to use CATKeys with various libraries.

 Each example includes a server (`serve.js`) and client (`request.js`)